platformio/platformio-docs/librarymanager/ldf.rst

 .. note::
-  Usually, when the LDF appears to fail to identify a dependency of a library, it is because the dependency is only referenced from the library source file, and not the library header file (see example below).
+  Usually, when the LDF appears to fail to identify a dependency of a library, it is because the dependency is only referenced from a library source file, and not a library header file (see example below).
 In this case, it is necessary to either explicitly reference the dependency from the project source or :ref:`projectconf` (:ref:`projectconf_lib_deps` option), or change the LDF mode to "deep" (not generally recommended).